Progress out of Poverty Index (PPI)

 1) Keep in mind that you cannot alter the PPI's questions, answer options, answer values, or look-up table without rendering the PPI inaccurate.
 Even a small change can have a big impact on the PPI's accuracy.

-2) It is not possible to determine poverty level based on using an average PPI score as it leads to incorrect poverty rare – read detail explanation here.
+2) It is not possible to determine poverty level based on using an average PPI score as it leads to incorrect poverty rate – read detail explanation here.